hhhjjjcc/Micro-EQpolarity/README.md

 ### Description

 This section includes the process for solving focal mechanisms using the SKHASH on the ToC2Me dataset.
-Users can choose to either manually pick polarities or utilize the EQpolarity model for automatic Micro-polarity picking.
+Users can choose to either manually pick polarities or utilize the EQpolarity model for automatic Micro-EQpolarity picking.

 <div style="text-align: center;">
   <img src="https://github.com/hhhjjjcc/Micro-EQpolarity/blob/main/figure/workflow_transfer_learning_V7.jpeg" width="70%">